How U.S. Immigration Policy Impacts Asian International Students

 By 2000, the total number of international students in the U.S. grew to half a million.

-September 11 brought on a dramatic decrease in the number of international students for the first time in almost a century.
+According to WSJ, September 11 brought on a dramatic decrease in the number of international students for the first time in almost a century.
 The event also had a huge impact on U.S. immigration policy, including for international students — there was a massive increase in government monitoring of international students.
-However, the 2007 recession renewed pressure to recruit more full-fee paying international students.
+However, the 2007 recession renewed pressure to recruit more full-fee-paying international students.

 Since then, U.S. universities have seen steady growth year after year in enrollment among Chinese international students.
 During the 2019-20 school year, Chinese international students alone accounted for 34.6% of all international students in the United States.